n123git/yw-cond/README.md

 | `14X` | Logical Binary Logic    | `&&`, `\|`              |

 ## 3.1 Jumps
-There are two kinds of jumps supported by the CExpression engine, these can be considered as psuedo-ops as they allow conditional or optional execution of sub-blocks.
+There are two kinds of jumps supported by the CExpression engine, these can be considered as pseudo-ops as they allow conditional or optional execution of sub-blocks.
 Note that these jumps are *forward-only*, meaning they can be used to express `if` / `if-else`–style logic, but sadly *cannot* implement loops or arbitrary control flow.

 | Hex Code | Decimal Code | Symbol  | Operation                             | Notes                                                                                                  |
 | -------- | ------------ | ------- | ------------------------------------- | ------------------------------------------------------------------------------------------------------ |
 | `96`     | `150`        | ?->     | Conditional Jump Operator             | Unofficial symbol.                                                                                     |
 | `97`     | `151`        | ->      | Unconditional Jump Operator           | Unofficial symbol.                                                                                     |

-Both jump opcodes are immediately followed by a *CType* (See § 6 - CTypes), which determines both the length of the sub-block to skip or execute (aka how many bytes from the end of the CType to jump past) using the `DataSize` and a signed flag byte (`ExtData`) that further controls execution behavior.
+Both jump opcodes are immediately followed by a *CType* (See § 6 - CTypes), which determines both the length of the sub-block to skip or execute (aka how many bytes from the end of the CType to jump past) using the `DataSize` and a signed flag byte (`ExtData`) that further controls execution behaviour.

 Note that improperly aligned jump lengths may cause the evaluator to skip valid instructions or misinterpret data as opcodes.
-Unknown opcodes are safely skipped, but malformed jumps can still lead to unintended behavior so yeah :/
+Unknown opcodes are safely skipped, but malformed jumps can still lead to unintended behaviour so yeah :/
 Additionally, as of writing this `yw-cond` doesn't support these in decompilation, recompilation or parsing so you'll have to manually test and generate them.

 ### 3.1.1 Conditional Jump